Iron Age Hill Fort

 Furthermore, since the defeated Saxons now became settlers, rather than invaders, and began inter-marrying with the native Britons, it sowed the seeds from which grew the English race.

-Given the violence of its past, legendary or otherwise, genuine feelings of peace and tranquillity pervade the air around Badbury Rings today.
+Given the violence of its past, legendary or otherwise, genuine feelings of peace and tranquility pervade the air around Badbury Rings today.

 In summer its slopes are carpeted by red deadnettle, eyebright, buttercups, thistles and silverweed.